 The full-time instructional programmes are offered to students between 08:00 and 16:50 daily.
-For those who are employed, a part-time lecture programme is arranged between the hours of 17:00 and 20:00.
 The programme content, final examinations and diploma issued are the same for both groups.
 The full-time students, being generally younger, lacking extended practical experience, and having more time available, are given a more detailed lecture programme and more personal attention.
 The more mature students who attend the evening school frequently have the advantage of practical experience in the areas in which they are studying.
 This partly overcomes the pressure of work and the limited lecture and study times available to them.
 These part-time students must perform much of the work themselves, and as a result are encouraged to acquire their diploma over a longer time-period than the full time students.